≡ Menu

 But then…

-There was the French Revolution and like with anything associated with the French Royalty, even the poor Papillons were ruthlessly put down.
-In fact, Marie Antoinette of the “Let them have cake” fame was a big admirer of Papillons and as you can image, anything associated with her during this time was in a good place.
+There was the French Revolution, and like with anything associated with French Royalty, even the poor Papillons were ruthlessly put down.
+Marie Antoinette of the “Let them have cake” fame was a big admirer of Papillons, and as you can imagine, anything associated with her during this time was in a good place.
+This is why the Papillon dog breed almost became extinct during this time.
+Fortunately, the breed was revived in the late nineteenth century, so we can still enjoy them.

 Papillon Dog Beed and the American Kennel Club